 It was obvious that we had started something with a life of its own.
 With little advertising besides word of mouth, Book Across the Bay has grown tenfold from our first year.

-This winter, we’re preparing for up to 4,000 skiers.
+This winter, we’re preparing for as many as 4,000 skiers.
 We’ve got a great group of hundreds of volunteers who do everything from stuffing bags to making food to freezing luminaries to lighting candles to designing t-shirts to building bonfires to grooming the course.
-Come on up north and join us February 18, 2017 for the twenty-first annual Book Across the Bay!
+Come on up north and join us February 17, 2018 for the twenty-second annual Book Across the Bay!